fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### Guideline: Do use existing second-level namespaces where appropriate

-.NET and F# components are placed in second-level namespaces such as "FSharp.Control", "FSharp.Data", "FSharp.Net", "FSharp.Compiler", "FSharp.Text", "FSharp.Core" and so on.
-Use these prefixes where possible, rather than inventing new ones.
+.NET and F# components are placed in second-level namespaces such as "FSharp.Control", "FSharp.Data", "FSharp.Net", and so on.
+Use the following prefixes where possible, rather than inventing new ones:

+-   FSharp.Control: Functionality related to control flow, such as asynchronous programming, message passing, event-based programming, reactive programming, and similar
+-   FSharp.Data: Types related to data access, data schema, and similar
+-   FSharp.Text: Text processing, formating, printing, or similar functionality
+-   FSharp.Net: Types relating to networking
+-   FSharp.Compiler: Functionality relating to compilation of F#
+-   FSharp.Core: Use sparingly.
+Typically required for help types required by incubation of compiler features

 For example, a library like "FSharp.Actor" might be better renamed to "FSharp.Control.Actor".
 Similarly, "FSharp.Reactive" is better renamed to "FSharp.Control.Reactive".
 Likewise, a type provider